 No. Some patients achieve long-term relief after one series of infusions.
 Others will find that infusions enhance the impact of antidepressants or provide initial relief that is then sustained by oral medicines, other therapies, and lifestyle choices.
 If ketamine therapy is the only solution for you, you may be able to space your infusions apart by 3-6 months.
 After the initial series of infusions restores the brain to a healthy balance, it is generally easier to maintain that balance than it was to attain it in the first place.
 Follow-up or “booster” infusions are provided on an as-needed basis for maintenance.

-For mood disorder patients, ketamine is administered over a period of 50 minutes.
+Ketamine is administered over a period of 45 minutes to 60 minutes.
 The amount given will not cause you to lose consciousness.
 During the infusion, most patients have a mild dissociative experience, with an increased sensitivity to light and sound and an altered perception of time and color.
 Most patients tolerate these experiences without discomfort and many people find them to be pleasant.
 In the rare case these side effects are considered unpleasant, other rapid acting medications can be used to relieve or eliminate this discomfort.
 Once the infusion is complete, the dissociative effects of the drug rapidly dissipate and are often mostly gone within 20-30 minutes.
 There are no delayed “flashbacks” and patients generally leave our clinic within 30 minutes following the infusion and aside from mild fatigue, feel much like themselves.
-For pain patients, ketamine is administered over a period of 4 hours.
-The amount given is significant and can increase side effects like dissociation.
-Patients generally take 60-90 minutes of rest following the infusion before they feel comfortable leaving our clinic.
-There are no delayed “flashbacks” and aside from being tired or fatigued, most feel much like themselves.
-We require pain patients to be picked up inside our clinic by a responsible adult.

 No. There has been zero link between therapeutic ketamine use and bladder damage, also known as cystitis.
 The only known reports of bladder damage caused by ketamine are based on the abuse of street ketamine at doses 10-20 times the amount we administer, taken daily, over the course of years.
 There has been a study on this topic, but bladder cells were exposed to ketamine for 72 hours at concentrations several thousand times greater than the peak serum levels achieved in patients undergoing sub anesthetic infusions of ketamine.